 Q: Will students wear masks?

-A: Through additional guidance provided by the CDC and Health Department, when students are outdoors in the open spaces with their group, masks will not be required.
+A: Through additional guidance provided by the CDC and Health Department, at this time masks will not be required indoors or outdoors.
 Our students will spend the greater portion of each day outside.
-We will continue to monitor regulations and evaluate our policy as time passes.

 Q: What to do if you have been exposed to COVID-19?